Pocillopora damicornis: Biology

 P. damicornis is a reef-building coral, grows fast, and is a strong competitor.
 The polyps extend their tentacles at night to feed on plankton.
 When colonies are broken apart, chunks can become lodged on the seabed and grow into new individuals, a form of asexual reproduction by fragmentation.
 This coral also reproduces by sexual means.
 It is a simultaneous hermaphrodite, and eggs and sperm are retained inside the coral and batches of planular larvae are released into the sea around the time of the new moon.
 These have a lipid-rich yolk and great dispersal abilities, as they remain viable for as much as 100 days.
 Although brooding of larvae occurs over most of its range, in Western Australia P. damicornis both broods planular larvae and releases gametes by broadcast spawning, while in the Eastern Pacific, only broadcast spawning takes place.

 Cauliflower coral contains microscopic symbiotic dinoflagellate algae (zooxanthellae) living within its tissues.
 Through photosynthesis, these algae produce energy-rich molecules the coral can assimilate.
 The density of the dinoflagellates varies depending on seasonal changes in water temperature, light levels, and dissolved nitrate concentration.
 It is a dynamic process and in extreme environmental conditions results in the complete expulsion of the algae and the bleaching of the coral.
 However, compared to other corals, this species is resistant to bleaching.

 Based on the GeoSymbio Database, Pocillopora damicornis has been known to interact with 30 species (or subclade types) of Symbiodinium, the highest interaction rate of any known coral species along with Stylophora pistillata.

 Status

 In general, coral reefs around the world are being destroyed and although this coral is common and relatively resilient, populations likely are in decline along with their habitat.
 This coral is collected for the aquarium trade and in some regions, it is mined for conversion into cement.
-The IUCN has listed it as being of "Least Concern", as it considers the rate of decline in its populations is not sufficient to justify listing it in a more threatened category.
+The IUCN has listed it as being endangered, as it susceptible to reef degradation.
 Like all corals, it is listed on CITES Appendix II.